 10. Exercise-based cardiac rehabilitation/secondary prevention programs are recommended for patients with STEMI.

-Keywords: Shock, Thiophenes, Ventricular Fibrillation, Cardiopulmonary Resuscitation, Ticlopidine, Electrocardiography, Heart Arrest, Purinergic P2Y Receptor Antagonists, Biological Markers, Exercise Therapy, Cardiovascular Diseases, Stroke Volume, Myocardial Ischemia, Myocardial Infarction, Drug-Eluting Stents, Heart Conduction System, Hydroxymethylglutaryl-CoA Reductase Inhibitors, Piperazines, Angioplasty, Percutaneous Coronary Intervention, Tachycardia, Coma, Out-of-Hospital Cardiac Arrest, Secondary Prevention, Hypothermia, Heart Block, Ventricular Function, Bronchial Hyperreactivity, Myocardial Reperfusion
+Keywords: Shock, Thiophenes, Ventricular Fibrillation, Cardiopulmonary Resuscitation, Ticlopidine, Electrocardiography, Heart Arrest, Purinergic P2Y Receptor Antagonists, Biomarkers, Exercise Therapy, Cardiovascular Diseases, Stroke Volume, Myocardial Ischemia, Myocardial Infarction, Drug-Eluting Stents, Heart Conduction System, Hydroxymethylglutaryl-CoA Reductase Inhibitors, Piperazines, Angioplasty, Percutaneous Coronary Intervention, Tachycardia, Coma, Out-of-Hospital Cardiac Arrest, Secondary Prevention, Hypothermia, Heart Block, Ventricular Function, Bronchial Hyperreactivity, Myocardial Reperfusion

 < Back to Listings